 Hot-desking and remote working needn’t have an impact on your team’s performance.
 Mitel’s solutions take this into account.

-Lily Comms specialise in providing affordable and efficient telephone systems for small businesses.
+Lily Comms specialise in providing affordable and efficient small business phone systems.
 In fact, a recent customer survey found that 86% of customers saved money when they switched to Lily.
 They’ve worked alongside high-profile clients including NHS, Lidl, Specsavers and Citroen.
 Get Phone System Quotes

 How Lily Comms can benefit your small business: